clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * When you ask a question, wait TEN WHOLE SECONDS before saying anything else.
 People need time to think.
 * Don't let the most advanced students dictate the pacing or answer all the questions.

+# Code of Conduct Violations

+The Berlin Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

+#### Q: How do I react if an attendee complains about CoC violation?
+#### A: Bring them to an orga-team member

 # Coaching: Build a Team